In this short post, we’ll see what the correct way is to monitor PHP errors on WordPress sites using WP_DEBUG_LOG.

 You’re used to seeing PHP error messages in the browser, but are you sure you see all of them?
 What about elements hidden in CSS and AJAX calls?

-Beyond the fact that many times errors are not conveniently displayed in the browser, the user interface is not a reliable place to catch all error messages.
-In contrast, the PHP log file shows all of them, and you won’t miss any…
+The user interface is not a reliable place to catch all error messages.
+The PHP log file, on the other hand, shows all of them, and you won’t miss any.

 Missing Error Messages